Privacy Act Obligations to Protect Clients’ Personal Information

 Organisations that have Privacy Act obligations are defined as follows:

-- Organisations which are not classified as a ‘small business.’
+• Organisations that are not classified as a ‘small business.’

-Small business is defined in section 6D of the Privacy Act.
-Small businesses are entities with an annual turnover of less than $3 million.
-However, a small business does not include health service providers and credit reporting bodies.
-This means that regardless of size, health service provides and credit reporting bodies have Privacy Act obligations.
+A small business is defined in section 6D of the Privacy Act as an entity with an annual turnover of less than $3 million.
+However, health service providers and credit reporting bodies are not small businesses.
+This means that regardless of size, health service providers and credit reporting bodies have obligations under the Privacy Act.

 What is personal information?